jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/others.md

-* **GO04:** We *must* use the monospace font only when referring to the name of our company (i.e., `Fluid Attacks`) and when exposing code commands within our texts.
+* **GO04:** We *must* use the monospace font only when referring to the name of our company (i.e., `Fluid Attacks`) and when displaying any code-related elements
+  (e.g., commands, functions) within our texts.

 * **GO05:** We *must not* leave loose sentences in texts without periods (unlike what happens with dependent clauses and simple terms